Good Moves: Shape Up, De-stress at Home

 Suggested playlist: “Hot Chocolate” (The Polar Express Soundtrack), “Auld Lang Syne” (The Country Gentlemen).

 HIP RAISE (BRIDGE): Lie on your back with knees up and feet on the floor.
 Brace your abs as though a reindeer just kicked you in the gut and press down through the heels to lift the hips off the floor, lengthening the spine and making a straight line from knees to shoulders.
 Don’t let those hips sag in the middle!
 Abs, glutes and hamstrings will be well engaged in this movement.
 Extend the exercise by flowing through a series of gentle lifts and lowers, each time paying careful attention to maintain that straight line from knees-hips-shoulders when in the extended position.
 Repeat 12 times to start and work up to 24.
 Let your breath set the tempo for this slow, controlled movement, exhaling on the way up, inhaling on the way down.
+For seamless transitions or if you’re considering a change in your fitness setup, you might want to hire services from Gym Equipment Removals.

 Time elapsed: 3 Minutes.